Technology systems are foundational to modern nonprofit work.

 In reality, choosing between helpdesk and onsite tech support shouldn’t be an either-or proposition.
 The two modes of support are complementary to each other, and accordingly the best IT solutions offer both.
 Most managed service providers offer a helpdesk for employees to call into and regular onsite support where appropriate (either on-demand or via scheduled check-ins).

-Rarely is onsite support delivered as a standalone service without access to a helpdesk; however, for many nonprofits, choosing a helpdesk-only or helpdesk-first model can be an efficient and effective solution – especially if there’s an internal IT resource whose bandwidth is compromised with a constant bevy of minor tickets.
+Rarely is onsite support delivered as a standalone nonprofit IT service without access to a helpdesk; however, for many nonprofits, choosing a helpdesk-only or helpdesk-first model can be an efficient and effective solution – especially if there’s an internal IT resource whose bandwidth is compromised with a constant bevy of minor tickets.

 How can nonprofits get the most value from IT support partners?